-At the same time, this explication of structure regarding the actualization and elevation of a child's level of becoming does not have to follow "such a pattern".
-Rather, this is an ideal condition that depends on certain factors.
-Specifically, it is noted that educative influences, a child's own physical existence with all that this entails, (hereditary factors, etc.) can be responsible for a different actualization of a child's becoming.
+At the same time, this explication of structure regarding a child's actualizing and elevating the level of becoming does not necessarily follow "this pattern".
+Rather, this is a "normal" progression which is influenceable by certain factors.
+Specifically, it is noted that educative influences, a child's own physical existence, with everything this entails (e.g., hereditary factors, etc.), can be responsible for a different pattern of level actualization of a child's becoming.

-Of course, a degeneration, relapse or regression (Freud) in the course of becoming are possible: Irrespective of any age, because of circumstances that can vary from endogenous to exogenous conditions that can give rise to certain degenerations or relapses in actualizing his/her becoming.
-A few examples are: A child who feels insecure or tense will find it very difficult to actualize his/her becoming on an elevated level.
-That is, an inability to distance him/herself from the senso-pathic to the pathic or also affective levels of behaving.
-Also, a child in puberty, because of a possible confusion in the area of sexuality can fall back to a labile level, or to a pathic or senso-pathic level of behaving.
-Educative influences certainly can play an important role here.
-The same can be said regarding gnostic-cognitive behaving.
-A tense child also will find it difficult to proceed to an elevation in actualizing the cognitive moment of his/her psychic life and perhaps will be inclined to fall back to a more senso-gnostic or a more concrete perceptual level of becoming or behaving.
+Of course, a degeneration, relapse, or regression (Freud) while becoming are possible: Irrespective of age, endogenous and exogenous circumstances can give rise to certain degenerations or relapses [or accelerations] in actualizing becoming.
+A few examples are a child who feels insecure or tense will find it very difficult to actualize his/her becoming on an elevated level; i.e., he/she cannot distance him/herself from the senso-pathic to the pathic, or even affective levels of behaving.
+Also, a child in puberty, because of a possible confusion in sexuality, can fall back to a labile level, or to a pathic or senso-pathic level of behaving.
+Educative influences certainly can play an important role here. same can be said about gnostic-cognitive behaving.
+A tense The child also might find difficulty in elevating, in actualizing the cognitive moment of his/her psychic life and, perhaps, might be inclined to fall back to a more senso-gnostic or a more concrete perceptual level of becoming or behaving.